 - Make sure that your business location is not yet saturated with businesses similar to the one you intend to launch.
 Also, it has to be zoned commercially and located away from schools, churches and other similar establishments.

-- The person to get in touch with if you wish to get a liquor license in Florida for your business is the clerk of the city, village, or town where you wish to establish your business.
+- The person to get in touch with if you wish to purchase a liquor license in Florida for your business is the clerk of the city, village, or town where you wish to establish your business.

 - Since there’s a quota of liquor vendors in the state, do look ahead and make sure you’re entered in the yearly lottery that grants liquor licenses to winning participants.
 If your business location is already saturated with liquor-selling businesses, the lottery is the perfect solution if you can’t get the liquor license you need the traditional way.
 The fee for the lottery is $100 – you best be ready to join before the third Monday of August every year.
 The lottery period runs for 45 days.